-The Graduate Student Assembly (GSA) represents the graduate student body's interests at IUP and within the Indiana community.
-The GSA makes recommendations related University-wide and graduate-specific policies and in areas of concern in the cultural, intellectual, and social life of the part- and full-time graduate student.
+The Graduate Student Assembly (GSA) represents the graduate student body's interests at IUP and within our campus communities.
+The GSA makes recommendations related to University-wide and graduate-specific policies and in areas of concern in the cultural, intellectual, and social life of part- and full-time graduate students.
 Visit www.iup.edu/graduatestudies/gsa for more information.